 The Catholic liturgy for a funeral is focused on providing comfort and courage for family and friends who are mourning the death of their loved one.
-When people come to a funeral service, or Mass, the desire is that they will find consolation and strength from the reading of the biblical passages.
+When people come to a funeral service or Mass, the desire is that they will find consolation and strength from the reading of the biblical passages.

-A Selection of Catholic Funeral Readings
+A Selection of Catholic Readings for Funerals

 At a Catholic funeral, there are usually three readings from the Bible.
 These selections are chosen from the Order of Christian Funerals, a guidebook for conducting funerals.
 The first is a passage from the Old Testament.
 The next is from the epistles which are found in the New Testament, and the third is from the gospels of the New Testament.

-- Ecclesiastes 3:1-11: This passage is well-known for its first lines, "There is a time for everything, and a season for every activity under heaven; at time to be born and a time to die..."
+- Ecclesiastes 3:1-11: This passage is well-known for its first lines, "There is a time for everything, and a season for every activity under heaven; a time to be born and a time to die..."

 - Isaiah 40:1-11: "Comfort, comfort my people, says your God."